When Should I File for Bankruptcy?

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Despite what many think, filing for bankruptcy is not the end of the world.
-It can actually be the fresh start you have been looking for.
-The laws of bankruptcy were drafted with the purpose of giving people a second chance, and not to punish them.
+Despite what you may think, filing for bankruptcy is not the end of the world.
+It can give you the fresh start you need.
+The courts drafted the bankruptcy laws to give people a second chance, not to punish them.

-But that doesn't mean you should file for bankruptcy at the first sign of financial distress.
-Declaring bankruptcy will have short- and long-term consequences and should only be done as a last resort.
-So, when should you file for bankruptcy?
+With that said, you shouldn't file for bankruptcy at the first sign of financial distress.
+Regardless of the type of bankruptcy, you must consider the short- and long-term consequences of filing a bankruptcy petition.
+Bankruptcy is a last resort.
+The question is, when should you file for bankruptcy?

 - Trying to negotiate your debt or make a payment plan with your creditor